Vietnam.vn - Nền tảng quảng bá Việt Nam

 Patients shop for necessities at a booth in the program.

-During the program, more than 200 cancer patients at the Institute of Oncology and Nuclear Medicine received vouchers worth 1 million VND to choose to buy necessities, essential foods and personal items at the booths in the program.
+During the program, more than 200 cancer patients at the Institute of Oncology and Nuclear Medicine received vouchers worth 1 million VND to buy necessities, essential foods and personal items at booths in the program.
 In addition, 40 seriously ill patients of the institute also received cash gifts worth 1 million VND.

 Bệnh nhân ung thư xúc động khi được đi 'siêu thị nhân ái' mua sắm- Ảnh 2.